sercan46/ReactNative-benaense/README.md

-# ReactNative-benaense
-Mobile Benaense
+# Benaense

-React Native ve Redux kullanarak geliştirilen mobil projem.
-Benaense web sayfası ve benaense admin paneli sayfası ile ortak veri tabanı kullanmaktadır.
+My mobile project developed using Mobile Benaense React Native and Redux.
+It uses a common database with the Benaense web page and the benaense admin panel page.

+## To start the project

+npm install

+react-native run-android || react-native run-ios